AliAlSubhi98/Upskilling/practices/cicd/level-2/README.md

 The workflow now builds and pushes the image automatically on every push to main/develop branches.

+Verified: Workflow completed successfully, both test and build-docker jobs passed.

+### Step 2: Secrets Management (In Progress)

+Learning how to:
+- Set up GitHub Secrets
+- Use secrets securely in workflows
+- Manage environment-specific secrets
+- Best practices for secret rotation

 ## Notes

 Will document progress as I go through each step.